-Even though you definitely got gravel protection when you booked your car, nothing’s a bummer like needing to rough it to your hotel.
+Even though you definitely got gravel protection when you booked your car (right, right?), nothing’s a bummer like needing to rough it to your hotel.
 Especially in winter when the roads can get covered in snow or ice over.
 Check the accessibility of the hotel from the road and determine whether the car you’re planning to rent is up for the challenge.

 Oftentimes, when you end up at a hotel for the night in Iceland – that’s it.
 Your hotel could very well be in the middle of nowhere, with no restaurants or supermarkets in the vicinity.
 Unless you came prepared, the hotel restaurant is your only option.
 So make sure that you not only read reviews for hotels, but also for their food.
 There’s nothing worse than crappy food at Iceland prices!

 A surprising number of hotels offer a hot tub for warming up after those long hikes in the cold.
 It doesn’t even need to be excessively fancy to offer a hot tub.
-For example, when we stayed at River Hotel we had no idea there would be a hot tub waiting for us!
+For example, when we stayed at River Hotel we had no idea there would be a hot tub waiting for us, and it was amazing!